Best self-hosted analytics. Judged on what you have to run.

 - strength

-- Lightest thing here to run and the only one you can ask in plain English (dashboard bar, or your own Cursor / Claude over MCP with answers computed from deterministic reports, never guessed).
-MIT, self-host free forever.
+- Zero ops weight, and the only one here you can ask in plain English (dashboard bar, or your own Cursor / Claude over MCP with answers computed from deterministic reports, never guessed).
+14-day trial at Pro limits, no card, then from $19/mo.

 - tradeoff